Introduction to electricity current: Everyone should know about types of electricity, these are Static Electricity and Current Electricity.

 - When we press the switch in an instant fans start or tube light turns on because of flow of electrical current.

-Lightning is also cause due to static electricity.
+Lightning is also caused due to static electricity.
 As clouds move all the way through the sky, they rub against the air around them.
 This makes them build up a vast electric charge.
 Eventually, when the charge is big enough, it leaps to the Earth as a bolt of lightning.

 When static electricity (built up in one place) turns to current electricity (flowing from one place to another) Lightning happens.